Due to the ongoing coronavirus pandemic and continued regulatory uncertainty the 2020 GIE+EXPO was canceled in July.

-“There's just too much uncertainty at this time,” said Kris Kiser, President and CEO of OPEI, and managing partner of GIE+EXPO.
+“There’s just too much uncertainty at this time,” says Kris Kiser, president and CEO of OPEI, and managing partner of GIE+EXPO.

 Registrations were on pace to surpass 2019, which was a sixth record year in a row.

-Planning is already underway for GIE+EXPO 2021, which is scheduled to take place Oct.
+Registration is currently open for GIE+EXPO 2021, which is scheduled to take place Oct.
 20-22 in Louisville.
-Registration is currently open for next year’s event at www.gie-expo.com.

-“There seems to be a robust interest in getting back together,” Kiser said.
+“There seems to be a robust interest in getting back together,” Kiser says.

 Known for referring to the show as a family reunion, he admits that he’s going to miss not having the show this year.

-“We’re looking forward to 2021 and already gearing up to make our next show a dynamic and engaging experience for the entire industry,” Kiser said.
+“We’re looking forward to 2021 and already gearing up to make our next show a dynamic and engaging experience for the entire industry,” he says.
 “I encourage exhibitors and attendees that have already registered or secured exhibit space to roll those monies forward to the 2021 show.”